Provisional Results 121st Christmas Bird Count

 The weather was fairly mild: 7 degrees C at the start, rising to 10 degrees later in the afternoon.
 There was a light rain which became heavier as the day went on.
 There was the odd patch of snow from a storm the previous week.
 The winds were variable – generally southeast at 8 km, with gusts from the southwest at 22 km later in the day.

-We had an increase in the number of participants this year – a total of 84, with 24 being feeder counters.
+We had an increase in the number of participants this year – 46 in the field and 24 feeder counters.

 The total number of species counted was 106, with total birds being 30755 (including the feeder count).
+Among species recorded was a rare Tufted Duck seen by one of our counters at the Duncan Sewage Lagoons.
 Please note these are preliminary results only – they have not been finalized by Audubon.
 The numbers for both species and birds are in general agreement with those from recent years.

 |Edgewood||Dec 28 Alternate Dec 30|